 On 29 March 2017 the Government of the United Kingdom (UK) informed the European Council of its intention to leave the European Union (EU).
-The United Kingdom will leave the European Union on 29 March 2019.
-Until that date the UK remains a Member State of the European Union, and all rights and obligations arising from that remain in force.
+The United Kingdom will leave the EU on 31 October 2019 the latest.
+Until leaving the UK remains a Member State of the EU, and all rights and obligations arising from that remain in force.

 The Ministry of the Interior is in charge of issues concerning citizens of the United Kingdom and their family members who wish to settle in Estonia, as well as their personal identification documents in Estonia.